-How to Make a Doughnut Chart in Excel
+How to Make a Donut Chart in Excel

 Use a Pie Chart when you have one data series and a Doughnut Chart for two or more series of data.

 The charts below were made using the data to the right.

 The doughnut chart displays data in columns B and C. Errors for 2014 are on the inner ring and errors for 2015 are on the outer ring.

 The pie chart only displays the 2014 data in column B.

 To create a doughnut chart in Excel, select your data, then click on the Insert tab, then Other Charts and then Doughnut.
 There two choices of chart shapes - regular and exploded.

 As you can tell, a doughnut chart is fairly difficult to read.
 If you look at the chart above: Is there a problem?
 What is it?
 What action should you take?

 A much better chart to analyze this data is the Pareto Chart.
 It's hard to create a Pareto Chart in Excel, but its easy using an add-in like QI Macros.
 Just select your data, click on the QI Macros menu on your Excel toolbar and select Pareto Chart.
 QI Macros will do all of the math and draw the chart for you.

 Interpreting the Pareto Charts